 Do I own my e-commerce website property?

-We register your domain in your name, you own the domain and the website property and may host your website with another hosting company.
-We will transfer your website the hosting company and give the access rights to be transferred.
+We register your domain in your name, you own the domain and the website property.
+We also transfer existing domains from your hosting company and give the access rights when transferred.

 Do I get free eCommerce hosting?